SimenB/stylint/README.md

 `-v` or `--version` Display current version

-`-p` or `--pretty`  Display default reporter in a pretty format

 ## Example cli Usage:
 `stylint` Run stylint on cwd

-`stylint --pretty` Run stylint on cwd with pretty formatting

 `stylint path/to/filename.styl` Run stylint on a file